 Are you living abroad, a foreigner living in an alien land?
 As an expat, surely, you have times when you hanker for familiar foods from your home country, things like Twinkies, pickled herring, spotted dick, vegemite, mopane worms and other mouthwatering delectables.
-Being Dutch, I crave erwtensoep, thick split pea soup, especially now that it’s winter and cold here in the Eastern US.
+Being Dutch, I crave erwtensoep, thick split pea soup, when winter arrives where ever I may be domiciling.
 But I even craved it once in the tropics while sojourning in Kenya.
-At the time, I wasn’t much of a cook, and making this peasant soup for the first time became an adventure, or rather a disaster that tested my new husband’s love.
-For your entertainment, I’m offering you the story below.
-I did once tell it several years ago, but I was reminded of it because, well, I’m making a pot of erwtensoep tonight.
+At the time, I wasn’t much of a cook, and making this peasant soup for the first time became an adventure, or rather a disaster that tested my brand new husband’s love.
+I was reminded of this sorry tale because, well, I’m making a pot of erwtensoep tonight.

 The Case of the Petrified Peas

-My cooking education began long ago, far away and high in the sky of the beautiful highlands of Kenya, East Africa, where I lived in the early years of my marriage.
+My cooking education began long ago, far away and high in the sky of the beautiful highlands of Kenya, East Africa, where I lived in the early years of my marriage — a new bride abroad but not (yet)an expat foodie.
 One day, on a trip to the capital of Nairobi, I found dried green split peas.
 I was ecstatic.
 I could now make erwtensoep, Dutch split pea soup.

 Forget whatever you’ve heard of Dutch cuisine (which may not have been encouraging) and just accept on faith that erwtensoep is food for the gods, especially on a dark, cold winter night after you’ve bicycled home through sleet and wind.